 A quick officer vote determined that our August meeting be moved outside to a campfire.
 We had a great first meeting looking ahead at the school year in front of us!

+Part of our meetings include devotions led by our chaplain.
 Food and fellowship are also an important component of our FFA meetings!

 Our classes have been studying range science and looking at the beautiful diversity God has given in his creation of range plants!